udayaprakashjayaraman/ReactNativeExpoApp_BasicSetupForEveryone/README.md

   - `screens`: Different screens of the application, including login and register screens.
   - `redux`: Redux store configuration, actions, and reducers.
   - `types`: TypeScript types and interfaces.
+  - `navigation`: Navigation setup with bottom navigator, drawer navigator, and stack navigation.
 - `App.tsx`: The main entry point of the application.

+### Navigation

+#### Stack Navigation
+The project utilizes the React Navigation library for stack-based navigation.
+The stack navigator is configured in the src/navigation/StackNavigator.tsx file.
+You can easily add new screens and customize the navigation options.

+#### Drawer Navigation
+The drawer navigator is set up in the src/navigation/DrawerNavigator.tsx file.
+It provides a navigation drawer that can be accessed by swiping from the left or by pressing the menu icon.
+Customize the drawer items and appearance according to your app's requirements.

+#### Bottom Navigation
+The bottom navigator is configured in the src/navigation/BottomNavigator.tsx file.
+It provides a tab-based navigation at the bottom of the screen.
+You can customize the tabs and screens as needed.

+### Authentication

+#### Login and Register Screens
+The login and register screens are implemented in the src/screens/Auth folder.
+You can find LoginScreen.tsx and RegisterScreen.tsx files.
+Customize these screens based on your authentication flow.

+#### Authentication Handler
+Authentication is managed through the src/auth/AuthHandler.ts file.
+You can extend this file to include authentication logic, such as user sign-in, sign-up, and token management.
+Update the Redux actions accordingly to handle authentication state.

 ### Redux Integration